 "The new site is great case study for the benefits of Mosaic.
 The staff at the Museum were very excited about the website revamp and all the new features we were able to add thanks to Oxford Mosaic.
 The new interface is easy to navigate, it comes with enriched interactive content that offers a more comprehensive understanding of the Museum’s important collections and its great services for the public.
 It’s also fully responsive for mobile use, and this allows visitors to have an informative and engaging experience."

-The website is part of the Gardens, Libraries & Museums (GLAM) division that comprises of the four University museums, the Bodleian Libraries and the Botanic Garden & Harcourt Arboretum.
+The website is part of the Gardens, Libraries & Museums (GLAM) division that is made up of the four University museums, the Bodleian Libraries and the Botanic Garden & Harcourt Arboretum.
 The Ashmolean Museum became the first department within GLAM to create a website on the Mosaic platform, launching a brand new website, www.ashmolean.org, last year.

 The team benefitted from the migration of previous sites as only minor changes had to be applied in order to optimise the design of the site.
 The project has been a great testament to the adaptability of the central platform, allowing high quality websites to be created at a low cost.